 With the new blockchain revolution happening around the world, you must have heard the name Hyperledger.
 Hyperledger is one of the biggest enterprise blockchain platforms in the market.
 Linux Foundation is behind the idea of creating a consortium of companies for the betterment of blockchain technology.
-Compariosn of Hyperledger Fabric vs Sawtooth vs Composer is a must now.
+Thus, a comparison of Hyperledger Fabric vs Sawtooth vs Composer is a must now.

-At present they have a lot of projects under their wings.
+At present, they have a lot of projects under their wings.
 However, many of you are confused about how these projects differ from each other.
-These three are gaining popularity fast.

-So, today, I’ll be comparing these three projects and help you to distinguish between them.
+So, we’ll be comparing these three projects and help you to distinguish between them.
 So, let’s start Hyperledger Fabric vs Sawtooth vs Composer explanation!

 Table of Contents